MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPServiceHostConfig.md

 ```

 ### -HttpsPort
-Specifies the new secure port for the Web service.
+Specifies the new secure port for the web service.

 ```yaml
 Type: Int32